Radionuclide identification device

+A radionuclide identification device (RID or RIID) is a small, lightweight, portable gamma-ray spectrometer used for the detection and identification of radioactive substances.
+As RIIDs are portable, they are suitable for medical and industrial applications, fieldwork, geological surveys, first-line responders in Homeland Security, and Environmental Monitoring and Radiological Mapping along with other industries that necessitate the identification of radioactive substances..

-ANSI Requirements
+ANSI requirements

-RIIDs are designed to meet American National Standards Institute (ANSI) requirements, N42.34.
-These standards ensure a rugged design including water and shock resistance.
-The requirements also include a large gamma energy range, detection of gamma and neutron sources, automatic system calibration and temperature stabilization.
-These instruments include a specific ANSI library which contains a list of standard isotopes.
-In addition, most RIIDs have a Medical and Industrial library.
-Other custom libraries are often added to address specific applications required by some users.
+RIIDs are designed to meet the requirements set out in IEEE/ANSI N42.34.
+These standards include water and shock resistance, large gamma energy range, detection of gamma and neutron sources, automatic system calibration, and temperature stabilization.
+These instruments are equipped with a specific ANSI library that contains a list of standard isotopes.
+Furthermore, most RIIDs have both a medical and an industrial library.
+Custom libraries may be included to cater to specific applications required by certain users.

 Detectors

 Most RIIDs use scintillation detectors of various types and sizes.
-The most common type of detector is Sodium Iodide (NaI(Tl)).
-Other detector types with improved resolution, low background and thermal neutron detection are readily available.
-Efficient detectors with good resolution are available in sizes up to and exceeding 3x3 inches.
-The relative efficiency of germanium detectors (including other types of detectors) can be compared to a 3x3 NaI(Tl) detector as the standard, representing 100% relative efficiency.
-This standard measurement is performed with a 60Co source (1332 keV at 25 cm yielding 1.2 cps/KBq).
-Various measurements have shown that cerium bromide (CeBr3) has improved efficiency and resolution compared to NaI(Tl) with comparable low background.
+The most common type of detector is sodium iodide activated with thallium.
+Other detector types with improved resolution, low background, and thermal neutron detection are readily available.
+The relative efficiency of germanium detectors (including other types of detectors) are frequently compared to a standard 3 × 3 sodium iodide detector, representing 100% relative efficiency.
+Various measurements have shown that cerium bromide (CeBr3) has improved efficiency and resolution compared to sodium iodide, with comparably low background radiation.

-History of Neutron Detection
+History

-The discovery of the neutron was paramount to the development of atomic physics in the first half of the twentieth century.
-The essential nature of the atomic nucleus was established with the discovery of the neutron by James Chadwick in 1932.
-Detection of the neutron requires a special environment because neutrons do not typically cause ionization since they are not charged particles.
-However, if the interaction of the neutron is with a nuclide of high neutron cross-section1 then a response to neutrons becomes probable.
-Nuclides commonly used as neutron detector materials are helium-3 (3He), lithium-6 (6Li), boron-10 (10B) and uranium-235 (235U).
+The discovery of the neutron by James Chadwick in 1932 helped to establish the essential nature of the atomic nucleus.
+Detection of the neutron requires a special environment because neutrons do not typically cause ionization, since they are not charged particles.
+However, if the interaction of the neutron is with a nuclide of high neutron cross-section, then a response to neutrons becomes probable.
+Nuclides commonly used as neutron detector materials are helium-3, lithium-6, boron-10 and uranium-235.
 The detector material is surrounded by a moderator which reduces the kinetic energy of the neutron (slowing down the neutron).
-Moderated neutrons are commonly called thermal neutrons providing a high probability of interaction with the target material.
+Moderated neutrons are commonly called thermal neutrons, and they provide a high probability of interaction with the target material.

-The following neutron detectors are discussed as the most common types used today.
+The following neutron detectors are among the most common types used today:

-1 The neutron cross-section expresses the likelihood of interaction between an incident neutron and a target nucleus.

-Helium-3 (3He) Gas-Filled Proportional Detectors
+Helium-3 gas-filled proportional detectors

 3He was first proposed as a neutron detector in 1939.
 It was first thought to be a radioactive isotope until samples of natural helium were found (which is mostly helium-4).
-Helium is found just below the earth’s crust in a ratio of 300 atoms of 3He per million atoms of 4He.
+Helium is found just below the Earth's crust in a ratio of 300 atoms of 3He per million atoms of 4He.

 With no electrical charge, neutron interaction with atomic electrons is not possible (as in X-ray, gamma, electron or beta detectors).
 Therefore, we rely on interaction with an atomic nucleus.

 The n + 3 He reaction is shown below with conservation of energy as: